sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/livy.rst

 Sparkflows enables you to create Apache Livy Connection and use it to submit Jobs/Workflows.

+Connections can be at various levels:

+  * Global : Everyone has access to these connections
+  * Group : Users belonging to the group have access to these connections
+  * Project : The owner of the project and the groups with which the Project has been shared with have access to the Project level connections

 Below are the steps to create a Livy Connection in Sparkflows.

 1. Enable Livy in Sparkflows